 The Plan is a defined contribution plan formed for the purpose of providing retirement benefits to Participants.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
-There is a profit sharing portion and an employee stock ownership plan ("ESOP") portion of the Plan.
+There is a profit-sharing portion and an employee stock ownership plan ("ESOP") portion of the Plan.
+The portions of Participant accounts that do not hold the Company's Common Stock are included in the profit-sharing portion of the Plan.
 The portions of Participant accounts that hold the Company's common stock, par value \$1.00 per share ("Common Stock"), are included in the ESOP portion of the Plan.
-The portions of Participant accounts that do not hold the Company's Common Stock are included in the profit sharing portion of the Plan.